-Firstly, it must be known that there are several types of nursing home abuse.
+There are several types of nursing home abuse.
 Yet, regardless of how the abuse is being carried out, there are specific signs and patterns to look out for.
 If you suspect that you or your loved ones have been the victim of nursing home abuse, here are some signs to be aware of.

 Signs of Physical Abuse

 Physical abuse is what most people think of when they hear about nursing home abuse.
-Physical abuse against residents of nursing homes is typically the most obvious initially.
+Physical abuse against residents of nursing homes is typically the most obvious.
 This is because you can actually see and feel the tangible results of the abuse or neglect when it has taken place physically on the body.

-- Broken and fractured bones: From being dropped, restrained, or physically battered.
+- Broken and fractured bones from being dropped, restrained or physically battered.
 Common fractures in elderly people are hips, wrists and elbows from accidental falls.
 However, experienced physicians and healthcare professionals can tell the difference between fractures caused by falls and those caused by an assault.

-- Broken possessions such as eyeglasses: From being battered or struck across the face.
+- Broken possessions such as eyeglasses from being battered or struck across the face.
 This may also result in cuts to the nose, cheekbones and eye area.